dramalcolm/react-burger-builder-app/README.md

 ## Burger Builder Application

 App Description
-This is a basic Burger Builder Application with ReactJS.
-It includes React's component architecture and layout standard.
-This is how we can use it dynamically and mobile responsive approach.
+This is a basic Burger Builder Application with ReactJS as the front-end and firebase as the backend DB

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-### `create-react-app`

 ## What was used?
 - HTML5